kbnataala/MarMAGs_Project/README.md

 R script for comparing genome quality metrics (CheckM completeness, contamination, strain heterogeneity, and quality score) across genome sources (MarMAGs, GEM catalog, OceanDNA), using Levene’s tests, Welch ANOVA, pairwise Welch t-tests, and generating violin/box plots with significance annotations plus a combined multi-panel figure.

+## 05_05_Multivariate_biogeography_of_all_and_carbon_fixing_phyla.R

+R script for testing and visualizing the biogeographic structure of marine prokaryotes and carbon-fixing phyla across environmental gradients and regions.
+The workflow builds phylum-by-sample presence matrices, fits mvabund manyGLM models for depth, salinity, temperature, oceans and IHO seas, and exports multivariate and univariate ANOVA summaries.
+It also produces publication grade clustered heatmaps of pathway and CBB presence by phylum and region/gradient to summarize community turnover in environmental and geographic space.

 ## 06_Correlation_analysis.R